 We traced back their orbits for the period $1800-2024$ and selected the stars having the closest three-dimensional distance to X7 at some point during this time.
 To select the best candidates, we chose that the three-dimensional distance of closest approach must be $<$1000~au, and their relative velocities at that time had to be $<$1000~km~s$^{-1}$.
 Following this procedure, we found two stars: S14/S0-16 and S33/S0-30, both of which have fully determined orbital solutions \citep{vonFellenberg_2022}.
 Figure \ref{fig:radsep_relvel} shows the three-dimensional separation (left panel) and relative velocity (right panel) of these two stars with respect to X7 as a function of time during the period $1800-2050$.
 In the case of S14/S0-16 (dotted blue line), the closest approach to X7 was in $\sim$1905 at a separation and a relative velocity of $\Delta r$ $\sim$727~au and $\Delta v$ $\sim$760~km~s$^{-1}$, respectively.
 In the case of S33/S0-30 (dashed green line), the shortest distance was $\Delta r\sim610$~au and the relative velocity $\Delta v\sim505$~km~s$^{-1}$ in the year $\sim$1947.
 It is to be noted that other assumptions to constrain the missing $z$ coordinate of the stars with incomplete orbits were explored.
 Specifically, we sampled all possible values of $z$ compatible with the observational constraints and found no other candidate that satisfied the criteria.

 As a next step, we inspected the angular momentum direction of the candidate stars and X7.
 Figure {\ref{fig:Angular Momentum}} is a Hammer projection that shows the orbital angular momentum direction for all stars in our sample as well as the sources X7 and G3 \citep{2020_ciurlo, ciurlo2023}.
-The stars with completely determined orbits are shown as orange star symbols while the rest of the 159 are displayed as sky-blue star symbols.
-S14/S0-16, S33/S0-30, X7, and G3 are highlighted as teal, magenta, blue, and green star symbols, respectively.
 Notice that S14/S0-16 has a very different angular momentum orientation compared to both X7 and G3, whereas S33/S0-30 is much closer to X7 and G3 in the Hammer projection.
-In principle, this points to S33/S0-30 being a more promising candidate for being related to X7.
-Despite some stars having similar angular momentum orientation to X7, it is important to bear in mind that they have a large minimum three-dimensional separation to X7 ($>6000$~au), so they are unlikely to be related. \cite{2009_gillessen, Gillessen_2017} have characterized the star S33/S0-30 as an early-type star that is part of the S-star cluster.
+In principle, this indicates that S33/S0-30 is a more promising candidate for being related to X7.
+Despite some stars having a similar angular momentum orientation to that of X7, it is important to bear in mind that they have a large minimum three-dimensional separation to X7 ($>6000$~au), so they are unlikely to be related. \cite{2009_gillessen, Gillessen_2017} have characterized the star S33/S0-30 as an early-type star that is part of the S-star cluster.
 Unfortunately, we are not aware of additional information on this star.